Sounds So Good

-Sounds So Good is the debut album of American country music artist Ashton Shepherd.
+Sounds So Good is the debut studio album by American country music artist Ashton Shepherd.
 The album was released on March 4, 2008, via MCA Nashville Records.
 The album has produced two singles: "Takin' Off This Pain", which reached number 20 on Billboard Hot Country Songs, and the title track, which reached number 21.
 Shepherd wrote or co-wrote all but one of the tracks.